 Pablo Mis is the program director for the Maya Leaders Alliance and Toledo Alcaldes Association.
 These organizations, headed by the traditional leaders of thirty-nine Maya villages in southern Belize, led strategic litigation against the government of Belize for Maya land rights.
 Their efforts resulted in the historic 2015 Caribbean Court of Justice Judgment and Consent Orders that affirmed that the Maya People have customary rights to their land.
 In 2020, UN Secretary-General António Guterres appointed Mis to the Advisory Board of Trustees of the United Nations Voluntary Fund for Indigenous Peoples.

-Filiberto Penados is a co-founder of Center for Engaged Learning Abroad (CELA) Belize and a Maya scholar whose work focuses on indigenous education and development.
+Filiberto Penados is an associate professor and research director at Galen University, and chair of the Julian Cho Society.
+He is a co-founder of Center for Engaged Learning Abroad (CELA) Belize and a Maya scholar whose work focuses on indigenous education and development.
 He has a long history of engaged scholarship with indigenous and local communities in Belize and a wealth of experience leveraging this involvement to create unique learning experiences.
 Penados has served as a professor at the University of Manitoba, University of Toronto, Galen University, and the University of Belize.
-He teaches courses on sustainable development, Natural Resource Management, and Education, and related fields.
+He teaches courses on sustainable development, natural resource management and education, and related fields.

 Richard M. Leventhal is executive director of the Penn Cultural Heritage Center of the Penn Museum as well as professor in the Department of Anthropology, University of Pennsylvania.
 He serves as curator in the American Section at the University of Pennsylvania Museum of Archaeology and Anthropology where he formerly served as the Williams Director.
 Prior to coming to Penn, he was the president of the School for Advanced Research in Santa Fe, New Mexico and the director of the Cotsen Institute of Archaeology of Archaeology at UCLA.
 Leventhal received his PhD from Harvard University.
 He is one of the directors of the Tihosuco Heritage Preservation and Community Development Project, focused upon the 19th century rebellion called the Caste War of the Yucatan or the Maya Social War.
 He has written extensively about the ancient Maya and about cultural heritage preservation.